maxxof/csb-project-1/README.md

 DESCRIPTION:

 This software security flaw can expose users sensitive data to unauthorized users.
-The flaw is similar to broken access control since it is a product of a poor software design choice by using parameterized GET-method.
+The flaw is similar to broken access control since it is a product of a poor software design choice by using parameterized GET-method without actually authenticating correct user of the request.
 If an user logged in it can gain access to other users accounts balance simply by inserting an username into the url (for example typing /balance/alice as a bob can view alice’s balance).
 Account balance is a sensitive information, just as the passwords are, in every banking system and it shouldn’t be available to other users.

 FIX: